Focus Area: Financial Stability

 We envision a community where all individuals have the financial resources needed to live healthy, happy, and productive lives.

 Monadnock area community members are financially literate and empowered.
-MUW measures this by tracking the percentage of the poulation in the State of New Hampshire and Cheshire County considered low-income. (on or below 200% FPL*)
+MUW measures this by tracking the percentage of the population in the State of New Hampshire and Cheshire County considered low-income (on or below 200% FPL*)

 Data not available at the County Level for 2018 and 2019